 Social media and Hungarian history in English

-Yes, many of us still love real books and yes, there is a demand for my paperback books – but we get lots of information from social media and blogs, too.
+Yes, many of us still love real books, and yes, there is a demand for paperback books – but we get lots of information from social media and blogs, too.

 One may say that there are plenty of academic books in English that properly cover the topic of Hungarian history and the Ottoman wars.
 Verily, there are excellent books that can be spotted and ordered easily.
-How many of the ordinary people have ever read these difficult books, written by historians?
+How many ordinary people have ever read these difficult books, written by historians?
 Why not read a few “lighter” books, to start with?
-Here are a few of them:

 Where could non-Hungarian speakers find information about Hungarian history?

-Hopefully, the internet and the more open-minded thinking of the 21st century might create the frames of a better understanding.
+Hopefully, the internet and the more open-minded thinking of the 21st century might create the frames for a better understanding.

 Are popular history TV channels helpful?